 How to choose a supplement with bilberry (Vaccinium myrtillus)

 To take advantage of the multiple benefits of blueberries, most of which stem from their high antioxidant potency, it is advisable to select a supplement that is well standardised.

 At Anastore we offer a standardised extract present in our Visual Pro product, a supplement based on Vaccinium myrtillus blueberry extract that also provides vitamin A in active form, which is necessary for maintaining healthy vision13.
 It is also a vegan-friendly formula and contains no genetically modified organisms.

 - US.
 Department of Agriculture.
 Blueberries, raw.
 Nutrition facts.

-- Extracted from the European Commission compilation list, under EFSA validation (ID 4500).
+- Extracted from the EFSA health claims application list, under evaluation (ID 4500).